retrotheft/dnd-master/README.md

 ## Middleware

 You can extend **dnd-master** with middleware, and it ships with two included: **validate** and **ghost**.
-Middlewares work by attaching extension functions to the `dnd` instance, and can also attach their own hooks to the data and drop callbacks.
+Middlewares work by attaching extension functions to the `dnd` instance, and can also attach their own hooks to your data and dropzone attachments.

 In order to use middleware, you need to import `createDnd` and create a `dnd` instance, then import the middleware you'd like and pass it into `dnd.use`, like this: